fewieden/MMM-Fuel/.github/PULL_REQUEST_TEMPLATE.md

-Please create pull requests to the branch `develop`.
+Please create pull requests towards the branch `develop`.

 * Does the pull request solve an issue (add a reference)?
 * What are the features of this pr?